-The financial performance of the District as a whole is reflected in its governmental funds.
-As the District completed the year, its governmental funds reported a combined fund balance of \$553,956, a decrease of \$74,408 versus prior year.
-The fund balance consists of restricted, committed, and unassigned amounts.
-Of the current fund balances, the entire \$553,956 is unassigned and available for spending at the District's discretion.
+The financial performance of the District is reflected in its governmental funds.
+At the end of the year, the combined fund balance of the governmental funds was \$621,310, which is an increase of \$67,352 or 12.2% from the previous year.
+The fund balance is composed of restricted, committed, and unassigned amounts.
+Out of the current fund balances, the entire \$621,310 is unassigned and can be used by the District as needed.

 The General Fund is the principal operating fund of the District.
-The decrease in fund balance in the General Fund for the fiscal year was \$83,848.
+The decrease in fund balance in the General Fund for the fiscal year was \$31,154.